 Love food?
 Love writing?
 Love getting paid?
 How about getting paid to write about food (and drink)?

-Here are four publications that pay you (well) to write about yummy-ness and related topics.
+Here are four publications that pay you (well) to write about yumminess and related topics.
 Yes, yumminess is a word.
 I just made it up.

 2. Eat Your World

 Eat Your World looks for any writing related to local food.
 They also have some regular columns that you can pitch, such as Trips, Roundups, Recipes from Afar, Q&As, Origins, and Dish Spotlights.
 Be sure to read the contributor’s guidelines for explanations about what each of these columns entails.